flancia-coop/doc.anagora.org/flancia-meet.md

     - University
         - Assignments for class: static lexical analyzer
         - [[Betula]]
         - Search query language
             - e.g. operands like -
+            - 'give me betula posts in a certain category but not in this category matching a title and served over gemini'

 # [[flancia meet 2023-03-18]]
 - Attending: [[V]] [[flancian]] [[j0lms]]